nair-p/nair-p.github.io/projects.md

 3. **Scaling up Simhash**

      This is a dimensionality reduction algorithm that maintains an estimate of the cosine similarity between the original high-dimensional data points.
-This work is currently under review at a top tier AI conference.
+This work was done in collaboration with [Dr. R Pratap](https://sites.google.com/site/prataprameshwaryadav/) and is currently under review at a top tier AI conference.

 4. **A Scalable Clustering Algorithm for Serendipity in Recommender Systems**

      This work addresses the problems of sparsity and overspecialization in Recommender Systems.
 It proposes SC-CF, a clustering based algorithm that takes diversity, unexpectedness and relevance into consideration while giving recommendations.
 It affectuates "serendipity" in the recommendations.
 It makes use of a variant of the Spherical K-Means algorithm to tackle sparsity of data points.
+I was advised by [Prof. Shrisha Rao](https://www.iiitb.ac.in/faculty_page.php?name=shrisharao).
 This paper is to be presented at ICDM 2018 in Singapore in November, 2018.

 5. **A Faster Sampling Algorithm for Spherical k-means**

      In this work we experimentally validated the SPKM++ algorithm by considering the spherical clustering problem for large sparse document collections.
 We proved that with our approach, the computational complexity in SPKM++ can be decreased while retaining the clustering results.
-This paper is to be presented at ACML 2018 in Beijing in November, 2018.
+This work was mentored by [Dr. R Pratap](https://sites.google.com/site/prataprameshwaryadav/) and is to be presented at ACML 2018 in Beijing in November, 2018.

 6. **Detection of star clusters using Pattern Analysis**